 This course consists of the study of anatomy and physiology.
-Included are classroom theory and lab practice as governed by Mississippi cosmetology laws, rules, and regulation involved in cosmetology practices and safety precautions associated with each.
-Two lecture and six lab hours per week.
+Included are classroom theory and clinical practice as governed by Mississippi cosmetology laws, rules, and regulation involved in cosmetology practices and safety precautions associated with each.
+Three lecture and six clinical hours per week.